seewhydee/my-gm-is-ai/README.md

 export MGMAI_API_KEY="your-api-key"
 ```

-Alternatively, on first launch you will be prompted for this information, which will be saved to your config files.
+Alternatively, on first launch you will be prompted for this information.
+These credentials, as well as save files, are saved to `~/.config/mgmai/`.

 ## Usage